Dos, Don’ts, and Costs of Podcast Sponsorships in 2026

 Podcast ad costs depend on how the ad is delivered and where it appears.

 Programmatic ads are pre-recorded spots inserted automatically across multiple shows.
 They cost less because they rely on reach and automation, not personal endorsements.
-These average $15 to $30 CPM in 2025.
+These average $15 to $30 CPM.

 Video podcast ads are rising in popularity.
 Many shows film episodes for YouTube and social media clips, which lets sponsors pay for combined audio and visual reach.
 Bundling video can push CPMs above $45, but you need to prove that the audience is watching and not just listening.